vuesax-alpha/vuesax-alpha/docs/components/notification.md

       const { close } = VsNotification({
         position: 'top-right',
         title: 'Documentation Vuesax 4.0+',
-        text: `These documents refer to the latest version of vuesax (4.0+), to see the documents of the previous versions you can do it here 👉 Vuesax3.x` })
+        content: `These documents refer to the latest version of vuesax (4.0+), to see the documents of the previous versions you can do it here 👉 Vuesax3.x` })
   - name: color